schloo/TripRip/README.md

 ### 1. Download Files

 1. Create a folder called `triprip_export` for this project
-2. Download these files into that folder:
+2. Save these files into that folder:
     - `triprip.py` - the Python script
     - `requirements.txt` - the dependencies file

 ### 2. Get Your Claude API Key